rockers007/flutter_mangopay_client/README.md

 A simple flutter client for Mangopay Payment gateway.

-#### Currently supported operations:
- - Fetch all registered cards
- - Fetch all registered users
- - Register a card
- - Register a User [Natural]
- - Create a wallet for registered user
- - Perform DirectPayin transaction using card
- - Deactivate a card

 ## Getting Started

 #### Steps to follow for integration of this plugin: